cihanuluisik/SmallBank/Readme.txt

 - Gradle 7.4

 DESIGN NOTES ------------------------------------------
+- All designed with SOLID, YAGNI, KISS principles.
 - Repository interface extends Spring Data CrudRepository to ease switching databases as instructed.
 - Repository saves are atomic and thread safe.
-- At the edge, multi account transfers repeatedly attempts to lock two accounts before operation.
+At the edge, multi account transfers repeatedly tries to acquire the locks of involved entities before operation.
-- Not required in any API, so transaction history on accounts not kept separate.
+- Transaction history on accounts have not been kept separately.
 - Domain classes are simplified.
-Like account only includes name and address skipping all date fields.
+Like, account only includes name and address skipping all date fields.
 Like wise international account number fields are reduced to IBAN and SWIFT CODE only.
 - Accounts' currency unit AED and thats the only allowed one.
 Being not required, currency unit is hidden everywhere.

 TODOS ------------------------------------------
 - Repo layer should return copies of objects to separate the layer.
 But if done, object level locking will break.
-If done, one solution to go further might be a lock manager locking the accounts during monetary operations all of which is considered would have been too much for this test.
+If done, one solution to go further might be a lock manager locking entities during monetary operations all of which is considered 'too much' for this test.
 - Concurrency tests.
 There should not be any concurrency bug but due to enough time already spent on the test, concurrency testing account withdraw and deposits and transfers is left but noted here.
+- 'Record updated after fetch' issue which could have been fixed by employing a date field for versioning the entities to implement optimistic locking at API call level, has been left but noted here.
 - load tests

 API USAGE ------------------------------------------